Special Needs at St Thomas’

 Working with parents

-Each term, copies of Individualised Educational Plans (IEPs) are shared with parents and they are invited to meet class teachers, and if appropriate the SENCO, to discuss targets.
+Each term, copies of Individualised Support Plans (ISPs) for children with EHC plans are shared with parents and they are invited to meet class teachers, and if appropriate the SENCO, to discuss targets.
 Parents are also informed when their children receive additional learning support.